How to Introduce Yourself at a New Job

 "I look forward to working with you in the future, and please don't hesitate to reach out if you can think of anything else that would be useful to me or if you have any questions.”

 Don’t take it personally if not everyone has time for introductions.
-People are busy, and depending on their status in the company, they may not even be aware (or involved in) the hiring process below them.
+People are busy, and depending on their status in the company, they may not even be aware of (or involved in) the hiring process for your position.